binfalse/binfalse.de/_posts/2016-11-27-fix-highlight-colors-for-qt-apps-on-a-gtk-desktop.md

 aptitude install qt4-qtconfig
 {% endhighlight %}

-When you then run `qt4-qtconfig` a window will pop up, as you can see in the figure on the right:
+When you run `qt4-qtconfig` a window will pop up, as you can see in the figure on the right:

 1. Select a *GUI Style* that is **not** *Desktop Settings (Default)*, e.g. *Cleanlooks*.
 2. Then you can click the *Tune Palette...* button in the *Build Palette* section.